tapzx2/digital-garden/content/Quick Start to Writing SOPs.md

 However, it is a little unwieldy to scan and requires too much reading.
 There are also some steps that can be made their own SOPs.

 There is also a question for the critical cash system of what happens if the employee misses the cash deposit cut off?
 After a quick think about this system, we can implement an updated version.
 The square brackets indicate `links` to another SOP.
-In the SOP platform they would look more like this: [[How to Organize SOPs]].
+In the SOP platform they would look more like this: How to Organize SOPs.

 ```
 ### Procedure